Cheb Hasni: Death

-Hasni's fame and controversial songs led to his receiving death threats from Islamic fundamentalist extremists.
+Hasni's fame and controversial songs led to him receiving death threats from Islamic fundamentalist extremists.
 His primary residence remained in Oran, even though his family lived in the safer environment of France.
-On 29 September 1994, he was the first raï musician to be murdered, outside his parents' home in the Gambetta district of Oran.
+On September 29, 1994, he was murdered, outside his parents' home in the Gambetta district of Oran.

-His death came amid other violent actions against notable Maghrebi performers.
-A few days before his death, the Kabyle Berber singer Lounès Matoub was abducted by the GIA.
+His killer's identity remains unknown but the circumstances of his death mirrored those of other individuals targeted by a militant Islamist Group, the GIA.
+A few days before his death, the Kabyle Berber singer Lounès Matoub was abducted, released and later assassinated in June 1998 by the GIA.
 The following year, on 15 February 1995, Raï producer Rachid Baba-Ahmed was assassinated in Oran.

 Legacy

-Despite the fact that Hasni died at an early age (26), he is considered as one of the best artists ever to have graced the Raï music.
-Almost three decades after his tragic death, his musical works are still widely listened to up this day, and a large number of the younger generation find inspiration in what he produced.